rorynolan/autothresholdr/README.md

 The function `auto_thresh` finds the threshold, `auto_thresh_mask` gets the mask (an array with a `TRUE` for elements exceeding the threshold and `FALSE` elsewhere) and `auto_thresh_apply_mask` applies the mask to the original image by setting the elements that don't exceed the threshold to `NA`.

-Let's see each with Huang thresholding.
+Let's see each with Huang thresholding. i

 ``` r
 auto_thresh(img, "h")